The concept of piggybacking applies to more than just someone being carried on someone else’s back.

 When he first began writing on the blog and sharing it with the Wealthy Affiliate community, there were a lot of people who read it.
 One person in particular used the same exact ideas for blog posts and also wrote the same things on his blog.
 What was arrogant was that he would often use the word “mine or me” for these posts when it was so obvious he was ripping off Kyle’s content.

-While Kyle kept writing new posts, this person had a new stream of content “ideas” to work with, but overtime as Kyle began to post less, this person ran out of ideas to copy and eventually his blog fell apart.
+While Kyle kept writing new posts, this person had a new stream of content “ideas” to work with, but overtime as Kyle began to post less, this person ran out of ideas to blog about copy and eventually his blog fell apart.
 I know this because I kept my eye on it.

 Most of the time, he would focus on 2 things: